Skip to main content

 The outline syllabus for this module is as follows:

-• Energy picture: Put energy generation into context, including general trends national and international resources.
+• Energy picture: Place energy generation into context, including general trends, national, and international resources.

-• Social, ethical, and economic context: Appreciation of importance of environmental legislation and other topics outside of the engineering discipline.
+• Social and economic context: Discuss the importance of legislation and other topics outside the engineering discipline.

-• Barriers and costs due to existing electrical infrastructure.
+• Barriers and costs due to existing infrastructure.

-• Roles of the transmission and distribution networks in providing reliable energy to end-users.
+• Roles of the energy networks in providing reliable energy to end-users.

-• Implications of net-zero policies on the electricity supply system.
+• Implications of net-zero policies on the supply system.

 Teaching Methods